 You could certainly top this with anything you wanted, but I think it was just perfect with the apples and pecans.
-If I had and dried cranberries on hand, I would have added those too.
+If I had any dried cranberries on hand, I would have added those too.
 The perfect chilly autumn morning breakfast.
 Mmmmm.

-Bring water and salt to a rolling boil.
+- Bring water and salt to a rolling boil.
 Add the almond flour and lower the heat to medium.
 Continue cooking, stirring frequently, until the water is absorbed and the mixture has thickened, about 15-20 minutes.

-When the mixture is just a little thinner than you want it, add the pumpkin puree, syrup, cinnamon, and nutmeg.
+- When the mixture is just a little thinner than you want it, add the pumpkin puree, syrup, cinnamon, and nutmeg.
 Stir to combine.

-Serve immediately and top with pecans and apples.
+- Serve immediately and top with pecans and apples.